-As of April 15, 2005, affiliates of The Blackstone Group LP ("Blackstone") beneficially own and have the right to vote approximately 62% of the outstanding shares of our Common Stock and have advised us that they intend to vote all such shares in favor of the nominees for Director and in favor of the ratification of the Audit Committee's engagement of KPMG.
-As a result, we are assured a quorum at the Annual Meeting, the election of the Directors, and the ratification of KPMG.
+As of March 6, 2006, affiliates of The Blackstone Group L.P. (''Blackstone'') beneficially own and have the right to vote approximately 52.1% of the outstanding shares of our Common Stock and have advised us that they intend to vote all such shares in favor of the nominees for Director and in favor of the ratification of the Audit Committee's engagement of KPMG.
+As a result, we are confident that we will have a quorum at the Annual Meeting for the election of the Directors and the ratification of KPMG.